hero image

 About DIACOMIT

 DIACOMIT® (stiripentol) is an FDA-approved antiseizure medication developed specifically for seizures associated with Dravet syndrome in children as young as 6 months (weighing 15 pounds or more) and taking clobazam.
-There are no clinical data to support the use of DIACOMIT as a monotherapy for Dravet syndrome.1
+There are no clinical data to support the use of DIACOMIT alone to treat Dravet syndrome.1

 What is DIACOMIT (stiripentol)?